yolacanesra-hub/ishikawa-deblurring-framework/README.md

 * Source code and numerical results: https://github.com/yolacanesra-hub/ishikawa-deblurring-framework

-* The repository contains all numerical data required to reproduce the results (PSNR, SSIM, iteration data).
+* The repository contains all numerical data required to reproduce the results (PSNR and SSIM values).

 * The image dataset (Set12) is publicly available from Kaggle: https://www.kaggle.com/datasets/leweihua/set12-231008